 Under Details, check the box next to Cache, then click Clear Now.
 Finally, exit all browser windows and reopen Firefox.

-With your cache now cleared, try resuming your web browser activity like normal.
-You may notice that some of the sites you normally visit will take a bit longer to load the first time.
-This isn’t a problem, it’s just your browser downloading again the cache you just deleted.
-You should see the site load time be faster upon visiting the site a second time.
+Now that you have cleared your cache, open a few pages in your web browser.
+You may notice that some of the sites will take a bit longer to load the first time.
+This is just because your browser is downloading the information you just deleted.
+You should see the site load faster next time.